Cataract Surgery

 When cataracts begin to develop the symptoms are often so mild they are unnoticeable.
 As cataracts grow, they begin to cause changes in your vision.

-Common cataract symptoms may include:2
+Common cataract

 - cloudy or blurry vision